GingaaBread/GNOStatic/src/essentials/conditions/if_condition.md

 The if condition is used to execute code, but only if a certain condition is met.
 The condition is expressed as a boolean, which can only evaluate to either `true` or `false`.
-If the condition equals `true`, the body of the condition will be executed, and if it equals `false` it will be skipped.
+If the condition equals `true`, the body of the condition will be executed, and if it equals `false`, it will be skipped.

-Example:
+_Example:_

 ```gno
 User user = createRandomUser()